Academics

 Daniel Webb, Choirmaster

-What I’m aiming for is a choir that sings with confidence, refinement, and a vivid projection of the text.
+What I’m aiming for is a choir that sings with conviction, refinement, and a vivid projection of the text.
 This involves a careful balance of creating confidence that is not overblown; patiently repeating, modelling, and insisting upon standards in diction, ensemble, and conduct; and challenging choristers to strive for better and better while explaining why it is all worth it.

 List of 2 items.